Isaac Burns Murphy: Early life

+Isaac Burns Murphy was born into slavery on January 6, 1861, in Clark County, Kentucky.
+The only surviving evidence of his birth is recorded in the property ledger of David Tanner, the owner of the farm where Isaac's mother America was enslaved.
+On June 24, 1864, Isaac's father Jerry Burns enlisted in the Union Army.
+He died in the fall of that year in the hospital at Camp Nelson near Lexington, succumbing to an unknown infectious disease.
+Murphy's mother America moved with her family to Lexington sometime after.

 In 1867, America and Isaac moved in with family friend Eli Jordan, a man who would become one of the most important figures in Isaac's life.
 Eli was a prominent horse trainer who worked for the Williams and Owings stables and, according to historian Pellom McDaniels: "Isaac may have been the son Eli never had, and he impressed on the boy his definition of manhood, the importance of prudence and honesty, and the benefits of being consistent in all things."

 Murphy began his racing career riding for Williams and Owings stables in 1875 at the age of 14.
 What followed was one of the most illustrious careers in the history of the sport, during which Murphy became one of the highest paid athletes and among the most famous black men in America.
 Murphy rode in eleven Kentucky Derbies, winning three times: on Buchanan in 1884, Riley in 1890, and Kingman in 1891.
 Kingman was owned by Jacobin Stables (co-owners, Preston Kinzea Stone and Dudley Allen) and trained by Dudley Allen, and was the first horse co-owned by an African American to win the Derby.
 Murphy is the only jockey to have won the Kentucky Derby, the Kentucky Oaks, and the Clark Handicap in the same year (1884).